TamarNoselidze/Workout-Planner/README.md

 ```

 2. Download Dependencies:
 Ensure you have all required libraries.
-This project uses Gson for JSON parsing
+This project uses Gson for JSON parsing.

 3. Set Up the Database:
 Create a `database.json` file in the root directory of the project.
-This file will store user data.
+This file will store user data
-(a sample one is provided, feel free to overwrite)
+(a sample one is provided, feel free to overwrite).

 4. Compile the Code:
 Navigate to the root directory and maven compile: